huggingface/transformers/docs/source/en/model_doc/grounding-dino.md

 ## Resources

+A list of official Hugging Face and community (indicated by 🌎) resources to help you get started with Grounding DINO.
+If you're interested in submitting a resource to be included here, please feel free to open a Pull Request and we'll review it!
+The resource should ideally demonstrate something new instead of duplicating an existing resource.

-Demo notebooks regarding inference with Grounding DINO as well as combining it with [SAM](sam) can be found [here](https://github.com/NielsRogge/Transformers-Tutorials/tree/master/Grounding%20DINO).
+- Demo notebooks regarding inference with Grounding DINO as well as combining it with [SAM](sam) can be found [here](https://github.com/NielsRogge/Transformers-Tutorials/tree/master/Grounding%20DINO). 🌎

 ## GroundingDinoImageProcessor